-The King’s Indian defense is not everyone’s cup of tea.
-The closed positions that arise from this opening, the large space advantage given to white voluntarily and the race of attacks on opposite wings are elements difficult to dominate.
-However, the truth is that it is a fantastic defense and a very useful resource to have it ready in your arsenal.
+King’s Indian defense is not everyone’s cup of tea.
+The closed positions that arise from this opening, the large space advantage given to white voluntarily, and the race of attacks on opposite wings are elements difficult to dominate.
+However, the truth is that it is a fantastic defense and a very useful resource to have ready in your arsenal.

 But there are also other variations such as plans with Nbd7, as you can see in this article, that lead to quieter positions, which involve more strategy and keeping the tension.
 Although white always has a slight advantage in the King’s Indian, this is not relevant at all, what’s important is to have some counterplay in the end.

-In this article we will propose a third way of playing the King’s Indian, with the idea of providing you with new weapon for your arsenal.
-It is a more flexible way that leads to very closed positions, but black keeps strong chances of taking over the initiative.
+In this article, we will propose a third way of playing King’s Indian Defense, with the idea of providing you with a new weapon for your arsenal.
+It is a more flexible way that leads to very closed positions, but black keeps a strong chance of taking over the initiative.
 The variation we present is 7…c6.

 This move order has been the favorite of the Serbian Grand Master Branko Damljanovic, another specialist of all King’s Indians.
 Black’s main idea is to develop his knight to a6 and close the center with c5 once white advances d4-d5.

-Note that this move order can also work against 7.Be3 instead of 7.0-0, the so called Gligoric system.
+Note that this move order can also work against 7.Be3 instead of 7.0-0, the so-called Gligoric system.
 White has three main options after 7…c6.
-He can of course play 8.d5, closing the center, he can play 8.Re1, mantaining the tension, and finally he can try the main move, 8.Be3, with the idea of d4-d5 followed by Nf3-d2 with a “perfect setup”.
+He can of course play 8.d5, closing the center, he can play 8.Re1, maintaining the tension, and finally, he can try the main move, 8.Be3, with the idea of d4-d5 followed by Nf3-d2 with a “perfect setup”.

 Ready to start systematic training that actually works?